Creating a Microsoft Teams Enterprise Workbot

 1

-Under App features, click Bot.
+Navigate to App features and click Bot.

 2

-Select your newly created bot from the dropdown menu.
+Select your newly created bot from the drop-down menu.

 3